hacss/hacss.github.io/src/getting-started.md

 <button class="background-color:darkblue; color:white;">Button Text</button>
 ```

-This technique of embedding syntax in HTML classes allows Hacss essentially to
+This technique of embedding styles in HTML classes allows Hacss essentially to
 extend the syntax to include features like pseudo-selectors:

 ```html